Coder-CH1/REST-service/README.md

 1. Cloned the repository using git clone to create the REST-service project.

-2. Installed dependencies and libraries for creating the rest service that will return a json format code.
+2. Installed dependencies and libraries for creating the rest service that will return a json formatted code.

 ## Usage